City of Playford Library Service: History

 The first Munno Para Library was opened on 5 February 1966.

 In 2005 the Elizabeth Civic Centre and Munno Para (Smithfield) branches opened in their present premises.

 In December 2007 the Playford Library Service celebrated its 50th birthday.
 This included a celebration event involving past and present staff including the first chief Librarian, Warwick Dunstun and a well attended community birthday party.

-Youth focus Library

-The Smithfield Library, located in the Munno Para Shopping Centre, was planned and constructed with a dedicated focus on youth and innovation.

-The design is not one that is found in a 'traditional' Library and features the use of vibrant colours, banks of music listening stations, Xbox game consoles, flat screen televisions displaying music and news channels and a see through staff work area.

-It was awarded the South Australian Chapter Design Institute of Australia 2004 Award of Merit and short listed in the Public/Institutional Interior Design Category of the 2005 Interior Design Awards.
+The Youth Focus Library was awarded the South Australian Chapter Design Institute of Australia 2004 Award of Merit and short listed in the Public/Institutional Interior Design Category of the 2005 Interior Design Awards.